-Foreign Service Officer candidates who can document creditable veterans' service by submitting form DD 214 will be given additional points on the Register: 0.175 for a five point standing and 0.35 for a 10 point standing.
+Foreign Service candidates who can document creditable veterans’ service by submitting form DD 214 or other certification will be eligible to receive additional points on the Hiring Register: 0.175 for a five-point standing and 0.35 for a 10-point standing.

-In all cases these points are added after you pass the Oral Assessment.
-You will receive instructions on how to claim these points after the Oral Assessment.
+In all cases points are awarded once a candidate has passed the Oral Assessment.
+Instructions on how to claim these points are provided at that time.

 Generalist candidates, who pass the Oral Assessment, receive a link to the Career Candidate Handbook, which describes how to arrange a telephone language test conducted by the Department of State’s Foreign Service Institute (FSI).
 Candidates may test as soon as they pass the Oral Assessment and do not need to wait until they are on the Hiring Register.